-Advertising the status_request feature permits a client to fail immediately in the case that the token is not provided by the server without the need to query the OCSP responder in addition.
+The inclusion of a TLS feature extension advertising the status_request feature in the server end entity certificate permits a client to fail immediately if the certificate status information is not provided by the server.
+The need to query the OCSP responder is eliminated entirely.
 This improves client efficiency and more importantly prevents a denial of service attack against the client by either blocking the OCSP response or mounting a denial of service attack against the OCSP responder.

 Since the TLS Feature extension is an option, it is not likely that an attacker attempting to obtain a certificate through fraud will choose to have a certificate issued with this extension.
-Such risks are more appropriately addressed by mechanisms such as Certificate Authority Authorization DNS records RFC 6844 [RFC6844] that are designed to prevent or mitigate mis-issue.
+Such risks are more approrpriately addressed by mechanisms such as Certificate Authority Authorization DNS records RFC 6844 [RFC6844] that are designed to prevent or mitigate mis-issue.
 Nevertheless a Certification Authority MAY consider the presence or absence of a required TLS feature as one factor in determining the level of additional scruitiny a request should be subject to.

-Any TLS feature declaration specified in an End Entity certificate MUST be offered by the server or clients MAY refuse connection.
+A server offering an end entity certificate with a TLS feature extension MUST satisfy a client request for the specified feature unless this would be redundant as described below.
+Otherwise clients MAY refuse connection.
 It is important therefore that a Certification Authority only issue certificates that specify features that match the configuration of the server and that the server is capable of verifying that its configuration is compatible with the feature declaration of the certificates it offers.
 Ideally, the TLS feature declaration would be specified by the certificate request generator as part of the certificate issue process.